-This activity allows SCCHA to extend the time in which application documents are valid, from 60 days to 120 days.
+This activity allows SCCHA to extend the time period in which application documents are valid, from 60 days to 120 days.

 Extending the documentation timeframe continues to provide administrative relief, both to applicants and to SCCHA.
+SCCHA will continue to use this activity in FY2026.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes to this activity and its authorizations.